Finite resource performance of small satellite-based quantum key distribution missions: Satellite-to-ground QKD using decoy-state BB84

 The limited data sizes from restricted pass times results in key length corrections to account for finite statistics of the link.
 To improve the analysis, we use the tight multiplicative Chernoff bound~\cite{Yin2020_SR} and improve the estimate of error correction leakage $\lambda_\text{EC} \le \log \vert\mathcal{M}\vert$, where $\mathcal{M}$ characterises the set of error syndromes for reconciliation~\cite{Tomamichel2017_QIP} (see Ref.~\cite{Sidhu2020_npjQI} for more details).

 For a defined SatQKD system, we optimise the finite key length $\ell$ by optimising over the protocol parameter space that includes the source intensities (with $\mu_3=0$) and their probabilities, and the basis encoding probability $p_\mathsf{X}$.
-We also optimise over the portion of the pass data used for key generation.
-To efficiently handle this optimisation, we developed a numerical toolkit to numerically analyse different SatQKD systems.
-The satellite quantum modelling and analysis (SatQuMA) software assists in developing an intuition about the effects of different operational scenarios on the key rate, to better inform the development of source and receiver systems for future satellite missions~\cite{Satquma2021documentation}.
+We also optimise the portion of the pass data used for key generation.

 The SatQuMA code is used to generate simulated measurement data.
-The QBER and phase errors for the key bits are estimated using only the data for the complementary basis.
-This is a classic sampling without replacement problem, which is usually solved in QKD using an approximation for the hyper-geometric distribution \cite{fung2010}.
+The QBER and phase errors for the key bits are estimated using only the data from the complimentary basis.
+This is a classic sampling without replacement problem, which is usually solved in QKD using an approximation for the hypergeometric distribution \cite{fung2010}.
 Recently, however, an improved sampling bound has been proposed \cite{lim2021security}.
 This can be used to estimate the QBER and phase error.
 The formalism from Ref.~\cite{lim2021security} is used together with data generated from SatQuMA to determine the secret key length for different satellite passes, which we characterize through the maximum elevation angle.
 The secret key is plotted in Figure~\ref{fig:finitekey_QUARC} as a function of the maximum elevation angle of a pass.